-Utilizing all these operations, you can define a tree-like traversal from any point in the graph to any other point.
+Utilizing all these operations, you can define a tree-like traversal from any point in the graph.
 Every vertex that has a full path that matches this and is unique in the model will return results.

 '''

 Control(c)

 (c)>?performed_in_process:Process(process);

 (process)>parent_process:Process(p1)

-pl.name;
+p1.name;

 process.name;

 c.id;

 c.description

 '''

-This query pulls all controls that have a process and all processes that have a parent process.
+The query above pulls all controls that have a process and all processes that have a parent process.
 From this set, a selection of properties is returned.